Wavy-striped Long-bellied Jumper

 Maddison, in Maddison et al., 2020b A phylogenetic and taxonomic review of baviine jumping spiders (Araneae, Salticidae, Baviini): 42, f.
 29, 42-53 doi:10.3897/zookeys.1004.57526

-Singapore, Indonesia (Riau Islands), China.
+China, Indonesia (Riau Islands), Singapore.